serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 fn x = printMe x
 ```

-This works, but we see that `fn` is called with an `Int` argument in `main`
+This works, but we see that `fn` is called with an `Int` argument in the `main`
 function.
 So one can wonder why GHC is not able to figure out that `a` is an
 `Int` in this particular call?
-And they would be right, GHC can, but imagine if
+And they would be right, GHC can, but imagine: if
 GHC starts to generate different code for all such polymorphic functions, then
-the there will be a lot of copies for a single function, if it is called with
+there will be a lot of copies for a single function if it is called with
 different types.

 The soloution to this problem is nothing other than the plain old typeclass